-Information in this booklet regarding Humana's MAPD plan is very limited.
-Therefore, you should refer to your Humana Member Guide and Evidence of Coverage for benefit details.
+Information in this booklet regarding the benefits provided by Humana's MAPD plan is very limited.
+You should refer to your Humana Member Guide and Evidence of Coverage for benefit details.
 Each eligible member has received detailed information about the plan from Humana.
 If you have questions about your Medicare Advantage Plan, please contact Humana at 1-800-783-4599.